In addition to our traditional veterinary medicine, we also offer holistic care such as:

 The benefits of chiropractic care for your pet can include pain relief, increased mobility, improved quality of life, and a longer more life span.
 So for your pet’s best health, bring him/her in to see Dr. Coleman for a physical exam and spinal evaluation.

-Dr. Chuck Coleman is only one of a small number of veterinarians to be Certified by the American Veterinary Chiropractic Association to practice veterinary chiropractic.
+Dr. Chuck Coleman and Dr. Stephanie Cleveland are part of a small number of veterinarians to be Certified by the American Veterinary Chiropractic Association to practice veterinary chiropractic.

 Please visit http://www.avcadoctors.com/ for more information.